 If you go through the trouble of gathering data and if you are serious about using it to improve:

-2. There no good or bad data - there’s just data.
-Make sure everyone feel safe to report the real data, by emphasizing this.
+There is no good or bad data - there’s just data.
+Make sure everyone feels safe to report the real data, by emphasizing this.